tmmurtola/reaching-arm-model/README.rst

 To regenarete full set of results
 ========
-1. Use model_maker to generate model files for the selected number of MUs and maximum firing rate.
+1. Use model_maker.py to generate model files for the selected number of MUs and maximum firing rate.
 2. Compile mex file in MATLAB if necessary.
 3. Run optimise_control_params.mlx to obtain control parameters for the model.
 4. Run simulate_workspace_errors.mlx to calculate homing-in errors for targets covering the entire workspace.